hellosign/hellosign-ruby-sdk/docs/SignatureRequestApi.md

 Create Embedded Signature Request

 Creates a new SignatureRequest with the submitted documents to be signed in an embedded iFrame.
-If form_fields_per_document is not specified, a signature page will be affixed where all signers will be required to add their signature, signifying their agreement to all contained documents. <u>Note</u> that embedded signature requests can only be signed in embedded iFrames whereas normal signature requests can only be signed on HelloSign.
+If form_fields_per_document is not specified, a signature page will be affixed where all signers will be required to add their signature, signifying their agreement to all contained documents. <u>Note</u> that embedded signature requests can only be signed in embedded iFrames whereas normal signature requests can only be signed on Dropbox Sign.

 ### Examples